-People often ask me how on earth I manage to do everything that I do and how I appear to make it look effortless.
+People often ask me how on earth I manage to do everything that I do and how I appear to make organisation and productivity look effortless.
+If being more productive in 2021 is one of your New Year’s resolutions this year, I hope that this post will help.

-Let’s just clear up first, that running 2 full time businesses whilst trying to maintain friendships, relationships, a healthy diet, good fitness, positive mental health, a decent sleep routine and down time, is not effortless.
-Nor is it possible without delegation, strict switch off times, prioritising your own sanity and practise.
+Let’s just clear up first, that running 2 full time businesses and having creative projects on the side whilst trying to maintain friendships, relationships, a healthy diet, good fitness, positive mental health, a decent sleep routine and down time, is not effortless.
+Nor is it possible without delegation, strict switch-off times, prioritising your own sanity and lots of practice.
+The behind the scenes work involves goal setting (so I know where I’m headed), journalling (so I know what I want), meditation (so I can breathe after a long day) and a lot of self-care.

-I’ve fallen flat on my face numerous times with exhaustion and whilst I’m proud of everything I’ve built and created, I’m often not proud of the things I push to one side as a result.
-Like my well being, lol.
-I’m currently taking a month completely off of paid work and travel to get my mind and body back in balance.
+I’ve fallen flat on my face numerous times with exhaustion.
+Whilst I’m proud of everything I’ve built and created, I’m often not proud of the things I push to one side as a result, like my well being.
+I took a month completely off of paid work and travel to get my mind and body back in balance.
 Read more about that here.

 Anyway, this post is all about productivity.
 It’s about me sharing my expertise on the most efficient ways to build a brand, organise your life and hopefully (fingers crossed) leave some time for yourself at the end of each day.

-Here are my top 10 tips for organising your life…
+Here are my top tips for getting organised…

-Google Sheets, Google Docs and Google Slides are my entire life.
-They are basically Googles alternative to word, excel and powerpoint but in my opinion – better.
+Google Drive, Google Sheets, Google Docs and Google Slides are my entire life.
+Google Workspace, formerly known as G Suite, is basically Google’s alternative to Microsoft Office but in my opinion – better.
 If you don’t use them, you are missing out on a huge trick.
 For every event I run, everything from the planning, itineraries and finances to guest information and dietary requirements gets recorded and stored in Google Sheets.
 For every campaign I work on, creative briefs, feedback from clients and shoot plans are recorded on Google Documents.
-For every PDF I create, ebook I write and presentation I design, they are created on Google Slides.
+And, for every PDF I create, ebook I write and presentation I design, they are created on Google Slides.
+Within Google Drive you can create folders (as you can on your computer) to help you keep things organised.

 Why is Google Drive SO good?